Transition to Life

 Part One of the program provides practical strategies for the transition process, emotional regulation, social understanding and healthy relatonships.

-Past programs have operated in Barrie, Kingston, Ottawa and Durham.
+Past programs have operated in Barrie, Simcoe County, Toronto, Kingston, Ottawa, Durham and Kitchener/Waterloo.

 - Complete and return the application package with a $200.00 deposit.